OWASP/www-board-candidates/bil_corry.md

 #### What kind of specific partnerships would be beneficial for improving OWASP recognition and collaboration with the broader security community?

+OWASP already enjoys broad recognition and already has collaboration with different organizations.
+One area I think OWASP would find great value for partnering is with universities on secure coding curriculum.
+Students do not emerge from the university with enough knowledge of application security issues to be prepared for the working environment.
+OWASP could help develop curriculum while also elevating its recognition as a leader in application security.